Semidefinite programming relaxations for quantum correlations: Quantum communication

 A related task is known as port-based teleportation \cite{Ishizaka2008}.
-Here, Bob does not need to perform a correcting quantum channel upon receiving Alice's outcome.
-To achieve this, Alice and Bob share $n$ copies of the maximally entangled state and Alice jointly measures her input state and all her $n$ shares and sends the outcome to Bob.
+In it, Bob does not need to perform a correcting quantum channel upon receiving Alice's outcome.
+To achieve this, Alice and Bob share $n$ copies of the maximally entangled state and Alice jointly measures her input state and all of her $n$ shares and sends the outcome to Bob.
 The outcome tells Bob in which share he can find the teleported state.
-Optimisation of protocols of this type has been cast as SDP \cite{Studzinski2017, Mozrzymas2018}.
+Optimisation of protocols of this type has been cast as an SDP \cite{Studzinski2017, Mozrzymas2018}.